Hi-Folks/data-block/README.md

 ```

 ### Appending an element
-If you need to append an element as a single element (even if is an array or a Block object) you can use the `appendItem()` function:
+If you need to append an element as a single element (even if it is an array or a Block object), you can use the `appendItem()` function:

 ```php
 $data1 = Block::make(["a", "b"]);